Since Roman Abramovich took over 18 years ago, Chelsea have enjoyed unprecedented success.

 Record: P84 W44 D17 L23

-Frank Lampard’s performances in his first season as Chelsea manager were always going to come with an asterisk, given the various obstacles he had to face including being unable to make any signings to replace Eden Hazard.
+Frank Lampard’s performances in his first season as Chelsea manager were always going to be assessed sympathetically, given the various obstacles he had to face including being unable to make any signings to replace Eden Hazard.
 But the club legend didn’t do too bad of a job.
 He secured Champions League football for 2020/21 playing with a fairly youthful team, and reached the FA Cup final.

 However, the Blues were ultimately beaten in that final by Arsenal and pulled apart by Bayern Munich in the Champions League last-16.
 As a result he spent a king’s ransom over the summer and attempted to transform Chelsea into genuine title contenders this season, but things didn’t quite work out that way.

-Big-money purchases Timo Werner and Kai Havertz have struggled immeasurably to adapt to Lampard’s system, the Blues currently sit ninth in the Premier League table at the halfway stage of the campaign (11 points off top), and he leaves with the lowest points per game ratio of any Chelsea manager in the Abramovich era.
+Big-money purchases Timo Werner and Kai Havertz struggled immeasurably to adapt to Lampard’s system, and it cost the Chelsea legend his job.
+At the time of his departure, Chelsea were ninth in the Premier League (11 points off top) and Lampard left with the lowest points per game ratio of any Chelsea manager in the Abramovich era.
+His struggles were also made worse by what followed.

 Record: P184 W95 D44 L45